How to use marriage certificates for family history

 In this guide, we’ll explain how to use marriage certificates for genealogy, what information they contain, and where to find them for England, Wales, Scotland and Ireland.
 Whether you’re just starting out or looking to break down a brick wall, understanding how to make the most of marriage records is a key step in successful family history research.

-By obtaining certificates from the General Register Office (GRO) for birth, marriage and deaths (BMD), you’ll obtain important dates and facts about your ancestor and can take your family tree back another generation by discovering other family members, as we show you here, an exploration of birth, marriage and death records.
+By obtaining certificates from the General Register Office for the country in which a marriage took place, you’ll obtain important details about your ancestors and can take your family tree back another generation by discovering these further facts, as we show you here, with our exploration of marriage certificates.

-Here we'll be focusing on marriage records, but you can read the following articles to get more information on BMDs:
+Here we'll be focusing on marriage certificates, but you can read the following articles to get more information on BMDs:

 The marriage indexes can tell you the following about your ancestor: